EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 Massey.
 The majority opinion, authored by then-Chief Justice Davis and joined by Justices Benjamin and Maynard, found that "Massey's conduct warranted the type of judgment rendered in this case."
-It reversed, nevertheless, based on two independent grounds --- first, that a forum-selection clause contained in a contract to which Massey was not a party barred the suit in West Virginia, and, second, that res judicata barred the suit due to an out-of-state judgment to which Massey was not
+It reversed, nevertheless, based on two independent grounds---first, that a forum-selection clause contained in a contract to which Massey was not a party barred the suit in West Virginia, and, second, that res judicata barred the suit due to an out-of-state judgment to which Massey was not